John Morrison and the Miz: World Tag Team Champions (2008–2009)

 Throughout October, the team mocked D-Generation X (DX) (Triple H and Shawn Michaels), using phrases such as "Are you 50?" instead of DX's usual catchphrase "Are you Ready?" to mock their ages due to DX being formed in 1997, when both Morrison and Miz were in high school.
-On the October 28 episode of ECW, their feud with DX continued as they mocked them after a live Dirt Sheet and then proceeded to attack two impostors playing Michaels and Triple H. On the 800th episode celebration of Raw, Morrison and the Miz competed in a match against DX, and were defeated.
-During the match, they mocked DX's signature moves, with Morrison successfully performing a superkick (mocking Michaels' Sweet Chin Music) on Triple H as well as the Miz attempting a Pedigree on Triple H. Following their feud with DX, they continued to feud with Cryme Tyme.
-Morrison and the Miz were part of John "Bradshaw" Layfield (JBL)'s team at the annual Survivor Series but they lost to a team led by Shawn Michaels.
+On the October 28 episode of ECW, their feud with DX continued as they mocked them after a live Dirt Sheet and then proceeded to attack two impostors playing Michaels and Triple H. On the 800th episode celebration of Raw, Morrison and Miz competed in a match against DX, and were defeated.
+During the match, they mocked DX's signature moves, with Morrison successfully performing a superkick (mocking Michaels' Sweet Chin Music) on Triple H as well as Miz attempting a Pedigree on Triple H. Following their feud with DX, they continued to feud with Cryme Tyme.
+Morrison and Miz were part of John "Bradshaw" Layfield (JBL)'s team at the annual Survivor Series but they lost to a team led by Shawn Michaels.

-On the December 8 episode of Raw, Morrison and the Miz won the 2008 Slammy Award for Tag Team of the Year and also for the Best WWE.com exclusive, for their show, The Dirt Sheet.
-On December 13, at a house show in Hamilton, Ontario, Morrison and the Miz won the World Tag Team Championship for the first time, defeating Kofi Kingston and CM Punk.
-The duo then engaged themselves in a feud with the WWE Tag Team Champions the Colóns (Carlito and Primo).
-They later defended the World Tag Team Championship against the Colóns but lost in a match for the Colóns' WWE Tag Team Championship.
-On the pre-show of WrestleMania 25, Morrison and the Miz lost the World Tag Team Championship to the Colóns (Carlito and Primo) in a Lumberjack match to unify the World Tag Team and the WWE Tag Team Championships.
+On the December 8 episode of Raw, Morrison and Miz won the 2008 Slammy Award for Tag Team of the Year and also for the Best WWE.com exclusive, for their show, The Dirt Sheet.
+On December 13, at a house show in Hamilton, Ontario, Morrison and Miz won the World Tag Team Championship for the first time, defeating Kofi Kingston and CM Punk.
+The duo then engaged themselves in a feud with the WWE Tag Team Champions The Colóns (Carlito and Primo).
+They later defended the World Tag Team Championship against The Colóns but lost in a match for The Colóns' WWE Tag Team Championship.
+On the pre-show of WrestleMania 25, Morrison and Miz lost the World Tag Team Championship to The Colóns in a Lumberjack match to unify the World Tag Team and the WWE Tag Team Championships.